 Here you will find a list of many of the questions the Town Council regularly gets asked.
 You can select the area you are enquiring about and sort through the relevant Q&A by clicking on the tabs below.

 I am interested in how Council meetings run and how decisions are made - can I come along to meetings?

-Yes, Callington Town Council hold four meetings a month, cover Planning, Town Hall and Premises, Outside Services and a Full Council meeting on the fourth Tuesday.
+Yes, Callington Town Council hold four meetings a month, covering Planning, Town Hall and Premises, Outside Services and a Full Council meeting on the fourth Tuesday.
 Members of the public are welcome to attend any meeting with prior approval although not permitted to speak.
 The exception to this is the Planning meeting where you are able to talk about your planning application with prior approval.
 There is a public session at the Full Council meeting where you are able to speak and question Councillors.

 Who are my councillors and how do I contact them?